neurocline/hugo-patches/content/posts/patch-shorter-output.md

 date: 2019-03-07T11:48:44-08:00
 ---

+This patch streamlines some of the verbose Hugo console output.

 The default Hugo output is overly verbose for certain kinds of messages and errors.
 Fixing this is complicated by the fact that a single log print message can go to both console and logfile and be filtered at different levels for console and logfile.